manwaarkhd/aariz-cephalometric-dataset/README.md

 </p>
 <p align="center"> A diverse collection of sample images from various imaging devices along with their cephalometric landmarks and CVM stage </p>

+# Acknowledgements
+We would like to express our heartfelt gratitude to all of the clinicians at <a href="https://www.riphah.edu.pk/dental-sciences/">Islamic International Dental College</a> for their tireless efforts and contributions to the annotation process of this dataset.
+This research would not have been possible without the support of <a href="https://www.riphah.edu.pk">Riphah International University</a>, Islamabad, Pakistan.
+We also extend our sincere thanks to the patients who provided consent for the use of their cephalometric images.
+Finally, we would like to acknowledge the valuable feedback and suggestions provided by the anonymous reviewers, which helped us improve the quality of this dataset.

 # Cite
 ```
 @article{